isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

 >[!NOTE]
 >
 > * The "afModelDefinition" attribute is only needed for React applications and is not a part of the form definition.
-> * You can hand-craft the JSON or use the adaptive forms editor (adaptive forms WYSIWYG editor) to create the JSON.
+> * This article focuses on hand-crafted JSON definantion.
+You can also use the [adaptive forms editor to create a core components based adaptive form](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/creating-adaptive-form-core-components.html?lang=en#create-an-adaptive-form-core-components) and use it to render a headless adaptive form.

 To render the form, replace the sample Headless adaptive form JSON `/react-starter-kit-aem-headless-forms/form-definations/form-model.json` with the above JSON, save the file, wait for the starter-kit to compile and refresh the form.